← Return to Terminal Root

 OpenZero is a Sovereign AI Agent.
 An AI Agent is a software system that doesn't just talk to you; it can observe its environment, make plans, and execute tasks autonomously.
 OpenZero is installed directly onto your hardware.
 It acts as your digital employee, complete with terminal access to your computer, a web browser (Moltbot) to see the internet, and a direct uplink to your phone via Telegram.

-OpenZero 5.4 note: This build adds the OpenZero-only Hive API path, RAM-aware node profiling, paid-hive controls, a configurable P(G) threshold, self-healing watchdog services, optional local voice support using faster-whisper plus Piper-compatible speech output, and a true offline release path that can carry the local Gemma model store into an air-gapped machine.
+OpenZero 5.4 note: This build adds the OpenZero-only Hive API path, RAM-aware node profiling, paid-hive controls, a configurable P(G) threshold, self-healing watchdog services, optional local voice support using faster-whisper plus Piper-compatible speech output, a true offline release path that can carry the local Gemma model store into an air-gapped machine, and an optional Microsoft BitNet 1-bit add-on for lower-power CPU nodes.

 01 // DEPLOYMENT & UPDATES